Texas Railroad History - Tower 88 - Sweetwater

 Col. T. Yates Walsh was the KCM&O's construction superintendent, and he relocated to San Angelo in the fall of 1902 to supervise the work on the southern end of the route.
 The completion of grading between San Angelo and Sweetwater may be inferred from the news of Col. Yates (and his wife Emilie) returning to their home in Baltimore about a year later, as reported by the San Angelo Press of September 2, 1903.
 "Col. and Miss Walsh have been in San Angelo for several months and have come to be regarded as one of us.
 We dislike to see them go but they may return someday and when they do they may rest assured of a hearty welcome."
 Despite a home in Baltimore, Yates remained employed by Stilwell and he returned frequently to Sweetwater and San Angelo as the next phases of construction got underway.

-Shortly after Yates moved to San Angelo, P&G's attorney, Judge H. C. Hord of Sweetwater, filed maps and profiles with the Railroad Commission of Texas (RCT) for the chosen route between Sweetwater and San Angelo.
+Shortly after Yates moved to San Angelo, P&G's attorney, Judge H. C. Hord of Sweetwater, filed maps with the Railroad Commission of Texas (RCT) for a route between Sweetwater and San Angelo.
 The Alpine Avalanche (February 13, 1903) reported details of Hord's submission, including that the new route was "...a distance of seventy-six miles.
 About one third of this mileage has been graded."
 Also, the P&G had "...abandoned the old grade of the Colorado Valley road, which runs south from Sweetwater for a distance of twenty-five miles, including ten miles of track which has been taken up."
 Perhaps the right-of-way was retained from Sweetwater to the tiny community of Maryneal, aligned perfectly with Robert Lee, and the "abandoned...old grade" was south of there.
-From Sweetwater, the KCM&O eventually built south to Maryneal and then veered sharply away from Robert Lee southeast to Blackwell before turning south again.
-This alignment bypassed rough terrain toward Robert Lee by locating the tracks farther east.
+From Sweetwater, the KCM&O did build south to Maryneal but veered sharply away from Robert Lee southeast to Blackwell before turning south again, bypassing rough terrain toward Robert Lee by locating the tracks farther east.

 Left: The Bonham News of July 26, 1907 carried this announcement of a sale of town lots at Maryneal.
 The "Orient" reference tends to imply tracks to Maryneal being operational, but doesn't actually say so.
 There's no mention of excursion trains for buyers, nor is the full name of the railroad ever cited.
 Objectively, this looks more like a real estate promoter's attempt to capitalize on future tracks to Maryneal.